joshpinto6/isomorphic-git/README.md

 ```

 If you're using `isomorphic-git` in the browser, you'll need something that emulates the `fs` API.
-The easiest to setup and most performant library is [LightningFS](https://github.com/isomorphic-git/lightning-fs) which is written and maintained by the same author and is part of the `isomorphic-git` suite.
+The easiest to set up and the most performant library is [LightningFS](https://github.com/isomorphic-git/lightning-fs) which is written and maintained by the same author and is part of the `isomorphic-git` suite.
 If LightningFS doesn't meet your requirements, isomorphic-git should also work with [BrowserFS](https://github.com/jvilk/BrowserFS) and [Filer](https://github.com/filerjs/filer).
 Instead of `isomorphic-git/http/node` this time import `isomorphic-git/http/web`: